ELELAB/delta_cs/README.md

 # delta_cs
-Software to compare experimental NMR chemical shifts with those predicted by PPM and CH3shift on molecular ensembles delta_CS.py performs a comparison of predicted chemical shifts (from either PPM or ch3shift) with experimental values available on the BMRB database.
+Software to compare experimental NMR chemical shifts with those predicted by PPM and CH3shift on molecular ensembles.

+*delta_CS.py* performs a comparison of predicted chemical shifts (from either PPM or ch3shift) with experimental values available on the BMRB database.
 The comparison is reported as two different metrics: RMSD (only PPM) and a reduced chi-squared.
 The latter is defined as the ratio of the squared difference of chemical shift prediction and experimental value to the error of the predictor for the specific atom type (these errors are provided by PPM and CH3Shift and invoked during the pipeline).
 The script considers possible differences in the nomenclature used in the PPM/CH3shift output, particularly challenging for protons, the nomenclature of the reference PDB and the nomenclature in the BMRB database.
+Additionally, it performs alignment of the sequence in the deposited BMRB entry and the reference PDB.
 This can be useful, for instance, in cases where the full-length variant is not used.
 The only requirement is that reference PDB must not contain non-canonical residues, such as capping groups, that are not defined in the forcefield CHARMM27.

 **REQUIREMENTS**